-Women with bipolar disorder may find the early postnatal period particularly distressing for many reasons, particularly as their bond with the baby may be compromised.
-Ensuring partner, family or paid (e.g. nanny) support is important, particularly overnight so the woman can sleep.
-Sleep deprivation is a common trigger for relapse so prevention is worthwhile.

-Careful monitoring is required in the first month after birth for women with bipolar disorder, with regular review in the following months.

-Access to specialist intervention to support parenting skills, including the role of partners and significant others, and attend to the mother-infant attachment is a consideration for women and their families.

-If relapse of bipolar disorder occurs, co-admission to a mother and baby unit is recommended.
-In some instances, it may be necessary for women to cease breastfeeding if they are too unwell, require night-time sedation, or sleep disruption (to feed the infant) would have an adverse effect on their mental state.
+- Women with schizophrenia may find the early postnatal period particularly distressing.
+Their bond with the baby may be compromised. - Ensuring partner, family or paid (e.g. nanny) support is important, particularly overnight so the woman can sleep.
+Sleep deprivation is a common trigger for relapse so prevention is worthwhile. - Careful monitoring is required in the first month after birth, with regular review in the following months. - Consider access to specialist intervention to support parenting skills, including the role of partners and significant others, and attend to the mother-infant attachment. - If relapse occurs, co-admission to a mother and baby unit is recommended.
+In some instances, it may be necessary for women to cease breastfeeding (if too unwell) and require night-time sedation.